 One most important benefit of data collected from scholarly research and paper is that the data is valid and can be relied on.

 Government Publication is one of the most reliable sources.
 Countries conduct research on the population for different problems and make the information collected by the public for two reasons one is to make the public aware of the prevailing problems in the nation and second to let researchers use this information for further research.

 It is easy to find secondary data related to finances, employment, sex ratio, investment, savings, expenditures, and health ratio, banking, agriculture statistics import, and export, etc.

 From the government Publication.
 Government Publications publish data periodically such as monthly, half-yearly, and annually, etc.

 Examples of government Publications in India are reports on currency and finance, India trade journal, statistical abstract not India, Indian customs and central excise tariff, labor gazette, reserve bank of India bulletin, bulletin of agricultural prices, agricultural statistics of India, economic survey, and Indian foreign statistics, etc.

 #4.
 International Publications

 Data published by international publications is collected by researching on a wider population.
 There are various international organizations such as World Bank, I.M.F, world health organization (W.H.O), world trade organization (W.T.O), United Nations organization, international labor organization, world meteorological organization, food, and agriculture organization, international bank and reconstruction and development, etc.

 These organizations publish data related to their organization.
-For example, World Bank publish information about the growth rate of different countries or the currency values and W.H.O shares information about the health status of the population of different countries and information related to the different diseases.
+For example, World Bank publishes information about the growth rate of different countries or the currency values, and W.H.O shares information about the health status of the population of different countries and information related to the different diseases.

 Such information is very useful for the industries and businesses for import-export business.